mnao305/chrome-extension-upload/README.md

 - `glob`
   - If you set it to true, you can specify the file as a glob pattern.
+  - Please note that only the first match will be uploaded.

 Want to know how to make a CLIENT ID, etc.?